soundpress/RulesOfNYC/docs/c16/index.rst

          (H) Notwithstanding the provisions of clauses (F) and (G) of 29 RCNY § 2-09(c)(4)(ii), the provisions in clauses (A) through (E) of 29 RCNY § 2-09(c)(4)(ii) apply to all subleases for IMD units that are subject to Article 7-C by reason of MDL § 281(5) commencing on or after September 11, 2013, the effective date of this amended rule.
 Subleases for such units entered into on or after June 21, 2010, but before September 11, 2013 are not subject to clauses (A), (C) and (E), but are subject to clauses (B) and (D) of 29 RCNY § 2-09(c)(4)(ii) and the provisions of § 226-b of the RPL, in effect at the commencement of the sublease.

-      (iii) If any clause, sentence, paragraph, subdivision or part of this 29 RCNY § 2-09(c)(4) of these rules is adjudged by any court of competent jurisdiction to be invalid, the judgment shall not render invalid this entire section on subletting rights of residential occupants.
+      (iii) If any clause, sentence, paragraph, subdivision or part of this 29 RCNY § 2-09(c)(4) is adjudged by any court of competent jurisdiction to be invalid, the judgment shall not render invalid this entire section on subletting rights of residential occupants.

    (5) Prime Lessee's Right to Recover Subdivided Space.

       (i) Lease Between Prime Lessee and Landlord is in Effect and Residential Occupant Voluntarily Vocates the Subdivided Portion.
 Where the prime lessee is the residential occupant of a portion of the space leased from the landlord and the lease or rental agreement between the prime lessee and the landlord is in effect, the prime lessee may recover for his or her own personal use, a residential unit located within the leased space voluntarily vacated by the residential occupant prior to the establishment of privity between such residential occupant and the landlord.
 The right to recover space pursuant to this rule is not available to a prime lessee found by the Loft Board to have harassed any residential occupant(s).
-The recovered space will be deemed part of the prime lessee's residential unit, and in no event may the prime lessee relet such space for any purposes whatsoever, except that the prime lessee retains the same rights to sublet the entire residential unit as provided in 29 RCNY § 2-09(c)(4) of these rules.
+The recovered space will be deemed part of the prime lessee's residential unit, and in no event may the prime lessee relet such space for any purposes whatsoever, except that the prime lessee retains the same rights to sublet the entire residential unit as provided in 29 RCNY § 2-09(c)(4).

       (ii) Prime Lessee's Right to Compensation for Improvements When the Residential Occupant Voluntarily Vocates the Subdivided Portion.
 Where a prime lessee waives the right to recover a residential unit in space leased by a prime lessee and vacated by the residential occupant, the prime lessee may sell improvements to the unit made or purchased by the prime lessee to an incoming tenant, provided that the prime lessee first offers the improvements to the landlord for an amount equal to their fair market value pursuant to § 286(6) of the MDL and the Loft Board rules.
-If the incoming tenant purchases the improvements, the incoming tenant is deemed in privity with the landlord, and the initial maximum rent is to be determined in accordance with 29 RCNY § 2-09(c)(6)(ii)(A) of these rules.
+If the incoming tenant purchases the improvements, the incoming tenant is deemed in privity with the landlord, and the initial maximum rent is to be determined in accordance with 29 RCNY § 2-09(c)(6)(ii)(A).
 If the landlord purchases the improvements, the rent due shall be the initial market rental subject to subsequent rent regulation if the IMD has six or more residential units and if the sole basis for rent regulation is Article 7-C.

       (iii) Lease Between Prime Lessee and Landlord is in Effect and Prime Lessee Wants to Recover the Subdivided Portion.
 Where the prime lessee is the residential occupant of a portion of the space the prime lessee has leased from the landlord and the lease or rental agreement between the prime lessee and the landlord is in effect, the prime lessee may recover for his or her own personal use, a residential unit located within the leased space, if the residential occupant of the unit agrees to the purchase by the prime lessee of the occupant's rights in the unit.
-The recovered space will be deemed part of the prime lessee's residential IMD unit, and in no event may the prime lessee relet such space for any purpose whatsoever, except that the prime lessee retains the same rights to sublet the entire residential IMD unit as provided in 29 RCNY § 2-09(c)(4) of these rules.
+The recovered space will be deemed part of the prime lessee's residential IMD unit, and in no event may the prime lessee relet such space for any purpose whatsoever, except that the prime lessee retains the same rights to sublet the entire residential IMD unit as provided in 29 RCNY § 2-09(c)(4).

       (iv) Lease Between Prime Lessee and Landlord No Longer In Effect and Prime Lessee Wants to Recover Subdivided Portion.
 Where the lease or rental agreement between the prime lessee and the landlord is no longer in effect, the prime lessee's right to recover space pursuant to this subsection expires on: